maelfabien/maelfabien.github.io/_pages/bgd.md

 [Introduction to Spark](https://maelfabien.github.io/bigdata/spark1) : Apache Spark is a unified analytics engine for large-scale data processing.
 It is overall much faster than Hadoop MapReduce, and widely used in the industry.

+[Install Spark-Scala and PySpark](https://maelfabien.github.io/bigdata/spark2) : In this quick tutorial, we'll cover installation techniques for the 2 most popular APIs of Spark.

+[Discover Spark-Scala](https://maelfabien.github.io/bigdata/spark3) : A deep dive into Spark-Scala, with an introduction to Scala programming, and an illustration of the main concepts.

 <br>